Walter Zanger: Rabbinical career

-Zanger served as the rabbi of the Harford County Jewish Center in Aberdeen, Maryland from 1959–61 and as the rabbi of Temple Sinai in Massapequa, New York from 1961-62.
-Afterwards, he served as a chaplain (with the rank of captain) in the U.S. Air Force in Southeast Asia from 1962-64.
+Zanger served as the rabbi of the Harford County Jewish Center in Aberdeen, Maryland from 1959 to 1961 and as the rabbi of Temple Sinai in Massapequa, New York from 1961 to 1962.
+Afterwards, he served as a chaplain (with the rank of captain) in the U.S. Air Force in Southeast Asia from 1962 to 1964.

 In 2000 he officiated the second bar mitzvah of Rabbi Morrison David Bial.
 Rabbi Bial had officiated Zanger's own bar mitzvah 52 years earlier.

 Publications

-Zanger was an assistant to the publisher and contributor to the Encyclopaedia Judaica from 1966-72 and wrote for the Biblical Archaeology Society and the Jewish Bible Quarterly He authored several books, including Jerusalem: Holy City to the World's Religions (Great Cities Library) Zanger wrote FROM JERUSALEM, a personal, non-partisan newsletter addressing current events in Israel.
+Zanger was an assistant to the publisher and contributor to the Encyclopaedia Judaica from 1966 to 1972 and wrote for the Biblical Archaeology Society and the Jewish Bible Quarterly He authored several books, including Jerusalem: Holy City to the World's Religions (Great Cities Library) Zanger wrote FROM JERUSALEM, a personal, non-partisan newsletter addressing current events in Israel.

 Zanger lectured at the University of South Florida, Amherst College, and at the Jewish Bible Association's Dr. Louis Katzoff Memorial Lecture.